A Prospective Study of Partial Breast Adjuvant Radiation Therapy After Resection of Borderline and Malignant Phyllodes Tumors

 Based on information we have learned from research studies, we recommend whole breast

-radiation therapy for women with malignant and borderline phyllodes tumors after they
+radiation therapy for women with malignant and borderline phyllodes tumors after they receive

-New methods for delivering breast radiotherapy are being developed that allow radiation to
+New methods for delivering breast radiotherapy are being developed that allow radiation to be

-be delivered solely to the site of the surgical resection.
+delivered solely to the site of the surgical resection.
 This is called partial breast

 radiation.
-The main advantage of partial breast radiation is that it simplifies treatment
+The main advantage of partial breast radiation is that it simplifies treatment for

-breast cancer in the breast receiving the radiation.
+cancer in the breast receiving the radiation.